Skad0sh/oauth-demo/README.md

 # oauth-demo
-just a demo oauth service
+just a demo oauth provider i created to learn about the oauth flow

+# build instruction
+- docker-compose up